juliusfrost/BostonTrafficSim/README.md

 https://flow.readthedocs.io/en/latest/flow_setup.html#remote-installation-using-docker
 Make sure you are able to access the virtual machine through your browser.
 Instructions in the link provided.

-After opening a terminal window in your browser, do
+After opening a terminal window on the virtual machine through your browser, do
 `cd flow`
 `git pull`